SeisaLikotsi311/SeisaLikotsi311/README.md

 ✨ I’m looking to collaborate on projects related to FinTech, web development, and Mobile app development.
 I'm eager to work with like-minded individuals who are passionate about creating innovative solutions.

-📫 How to reach me: You can reach out to me via email at [seisalikotsi@gmail.com] or connect with me on LinkedIn [https://www.linkedin.com/in/seisa-likotsi-10b6b0261/].
+📫 How to reach me: You can connect with me on LinkedIn [https://www.linkedin.com/in/seisa-likotsi-10b6b0261/].

 😄 Pronouns: He/Him